Shop the Best Magnifying Glass Visor for Precision Work: Your Guide

 Binocular vision.
-A visor magnifier can be very helpful for reading and crafts.
+A jewelers visor magnifier can be very helpful for reading and crafts.
 It is a hands-free tool that allows for magnified vision from both eyes at the same time.

 All models flip up: The lenses can tilt up or down for normal or magnified viewing.